-(Prayer offered on the Public Address system for the entire La Salle Academy educational community on Thursday, 13 December 2018)
+(Prayer offered on the Public Address system for the entire La Salle Academy educational community on Wednesday morning, 15 May 2019)

-Let us remember that we are in the holy presence of God.
+Let us remember…we are in the holy presence of God.

-St. John Baptist de La Salle – Pray for us.
+Saint John Baptist de La Salle, pray for us.